gamemanual0/gm0/source/docs/software/getting-started/options-for-programming.rst

 - Can use libraries like `Road Runner`_, `FTCLib`_, and `FTC Dashboard`_.
 - Can use either a USB connection to the :term:`RC <Robot Controller>` phone, or a wireless connection to upload code.

-  .. note:: Deploy times can be sped up significantly by using `Sloth`_.
+  .. tip:: Deploy times can be sped up significantly by using `Sloth`_.

 - Can debug in real-time
 - Many resources for Java, Android Studio, and IntelliJ IDEA